luxonis/depthai-experiments/gen2-record-replay/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p, --path PATH,    default="recordings/"       Path where to store the captured data -s, --save STREAMS, default=["color", "mono"]   Choose which streams to save.
-  -f, --fps FPS_NUM,  default=30                  Camera sensor FPS, applied to all cams
+  -h, --help            show this help message and exit -p, --path,         default="recordings/"       Path where to store the captured data -s, --save,         default=["color", "left", "right"]   Choose which streams to save -f, --fps,          default=30          Camera sensor FPS, applied to all cameras -q, --quality,      default="HIGH",     Selects the quality of the recording -fc,--frame_cnt     default=-1,         Number of frames to record.
+Record until stopped by default
 ```

-By default, script will save encoded (jpeg) color frames and depth map.
+For the `frame_cnt`, -1 means it will record streams until user terminates the program (`CTRL+C`).
+If you select eg. `-fc 300 --fps 30`, recording will be of 300 frames (of each stream), for a total of 10 seconds.

+`quality` specifies the quality of encoded video streams.
+It can either be `BEST` (lossless encoding), `HIGH`, `MEDIUM` or `LOW`.
+More information regarding **file sizes and quality of recordings** can be [found here](encoding_quality/README.md).
+.
 ## Replay usage
 ```
 usage: replay.py -p PATH